The picture above is my family's homestead, south of Beulah, ND.

 Local Party Officials

 David Doherty, Conor Dowling, and Michael G. Miller.
-2021.
+2022.
 Small Power: How Local Parties Shape Elections.
 Oxford University Press.
-In Production.

 Doherty, David, Conor Dowling, and Michael G. Miller.
 2021.
 The Conditional Effect of Local Party Organization Activity on Federal Election Outcomes.
 The Journal of Elections, Public Opinion, and Parties.
 Forthcoming.
 Available Online.